 Due to the large length of the oesophagus, cancers are usually designated as cervical, upper thoracic or lower thoracic oesophageal cancers.
-Cervical cancers occur above the clavicles in the low part of the neck, whilst upper thoracic cancers occur in the upper half of the chest and lower thoracic cancers occur in the lower half of the chest.
+Cervical cancers occur behind the clavicles in the low part of the neck, whilst upper thoracic cancers occur in the upper half of the chest and lower thoracic cancers occur in the lower half of the chest.

 Oesophageal cancers usually occur from abnormal squamous or glandular cells, termed squamous cell carcinomas or adenocarcinomas respectively.
 Adenocarcinomas commonly occur in the lower oesophagus or at the gastro-oesophageal junction, whereas squamous cell carcinomas typically occur in the middle or upper thirds of the oesophagus.

 Overall oesophageal cancer is relatively rare with about 1300 new cases being diagnosed in Australia each year.
 The rate is gradually increasing, particularly for adenocarcinomas.